BuvinJT/automacdoc/README.md

 **Update Mode**

-The easiest way to *start* an AutoMacDocs project is to first allow the tool to create a basic site for you.
+The easiest way to *start* an pyMkDocs project is to first allow the tool to create a basic site for you.
 After that, you may edit the `mkdocs.yml` file which was generated.
 When the tool is run again subsequently, it will detect the presence of that prior configuration, and then operate in "update mode".

-In "Update Mode", the only part of the `mkdocs.yml` which AutoMacDocs will modify is that found within the "Reference" section.
+In "Update Mode", the only part of the `mkdocs.yml` which pyMkDocs will modify is that found within the "Reference" section.
 Anything else which you customized will be fully preserved and respected while MkDocs regenerates the site.